byrnereese/jquery-mtgreet/README.markdown

   element when the user does NOT have permission to leave a comment. (default: 'Welcome, %p! %o')

+* `indicator` - A reference to a 16x16 indicator/spinner graphic

 * `loginText` - The text to use in the login link.
   (default: 'Sign In')